RyanFriedman36/Blog-App/README.md

 # django-web-app

-This is a simple blog-style django web-app that I created in an attempt to better understand web-app frameworks in general.
+This is a simple blog-style django web-app that supports user creation, user authentication, admin page/functionality and blog posting

+# Inspiration

+I wrote this app to learn more about web app frameworks within Python